pistachionet/cadence/README.md

 ## License

-Distributed under the **Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0)**.
+Distributed under the **Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0)**.

-This means you are free to use, modify, and distribute this software for personal use or to contribute to the project, but you **cannot** use it for commercial purposes (e.g., selling it, using it in a commercial product) without permission.

 See `LICENSE` for more information.